TaylorDesilets/K-Dimensional-Random-Response-Code/README.md

   - fits the non-private, RR, and ORR models
   - prints optimizer success messages
   - prints the RR and learned ORR transition matrices
-  - returns all outputs in a structured dictionary
+  - returns all outputs in a dictionary
 ---
 ### 6. Statistics.py: Performance Measures and Summary Statistics Tools to Display Results